raspberrypilearning/welcome-to-antarctica/en/step_2.md

 ## Create a navbar

 In this step, you will create a navbar to link the pages on the website.
 This will allow users to navigate from one page to another.
-<iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/welcome-to-Antarctica-step2" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>
+<iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/welcome-to-antarctica-step2" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

+**Tip:** You can use the browser back button (←) to return to the homepage if you click the links.

 --- task ---

-Open the [Welcome to Antarctica starter project](https://staging-editor.raspberrypi.org/en/projects/welcome-to-Antarctica-starter){:target="_blank"}.
+Open the [Welcome to Antarctica starter project](https://staging-editor.raspberrypi.org/en/projects/welcome-to-antarctica-starter){:target="_blank"}.

 --- /task ---